High-Performance DBMSs with io_uring: When and How to use it: Efficient Storage I/O with

 \subsubsection{Using \iouring{} to Batch Reads}

 In the initial asynchronous design, each fiber submits its I/O request right before blocking and is woken up once the I/O completes.
 This hides I/O latency by overlapping reads and writes but incurs syscall overhead for each I/O. We therefore introduce \emph{batched read submission}, which groups read requests from multiple fibers before entering the kernel via \ttsafe{io_uring_enter()}.
-The batched submission amortizes syscall overhead and exploits device-level parallelism, reducing per-I/O cycle cost (\Cref{tbl:iocost}) and improving CPU efficiency beyond latency hiding.
+The batched submission amortizes syscall overhead and exploits device-level parallelism, reducing per-I/O cycle cost (\Cref{tbl:iocost}) and improving CPU efficiency.

 \paragraph{Adaptive batching.} Read batching improves throughput by lowering per-I/O cost but may introduce queuing delays if the runtime waits too long to collect requests, while very small batches negate the amortization benefit.
 Our runtime therefore uses \emph{adaptive batching}, adjusting the batch size based on the ratio of outstanding I/Os to waiting fibers.
 When many I/Os are in flight, additional submissions are deferred to increase amortization; when few are pending, batches are flushed earlier to keep the CPU busy.
-This feedback mechanism maintains high device utilization while avoiding stalls from an empty ready queue.
+This feedback mechanism maintains high device utilization while avoiding stalls when the scheduler runs out of runnable fibers.